 - Cheetahs need vast grasslands to hunt for food, which is being turned into cities and villages as the human population increases.

 37. Cheetah Conservation

-- An organization named Cheetah Conservation Fund (CCF) was founded in Namibia in 1990, which is the global leader in conservation of Cheetahs.
+- An organization named Cheetah Conservation Fund (CCF) was founded in Namibia in 1990, which is the global leader in the conservation of Cheetahs.

-- This organization is dedicated to scientific research regarding the ecology and genetics of Cheetahs and using scientific ways to conserve Cheetah population.
+- This organization is dedicated to scientific research regarding the ecology and genetics of Cheetahs and using scientific ways to conserve the Cheetah population.